 Creativity Testing Example

-The creativity testing reveals that John is at his best when he can work as part of a team where people build off each others’ creativity.
+The creativity testing reveals that John is at his best when he can work in a team where people build off each other’s creativity.
 He also learned he does quite well when thinking outside the box and being original.
 He does well when humor and interactions between people are involved.

 These creative ability test results suggest that John should pursue advertising and seek an agency with good team collaboration.
 More generally, they show John that he has chosen a good path by pursuing marketing, which builds his confidence.